15 Places to Order Your Thanksgiving Meal

 For seafood starters

-For many of us here in the south, Thanksgiving means smoked oysters by a fire with dozens of friends and family nearby.
+For many of us here in the South, Thanksgiving means smoked oysters by a fire with dozens of friends and family nearby.
 We might not be able to gather in large crowds this year, but Locals Oyster Bar can set you up with ocean fare to add to your meat and veggie-forward dishes.
-Think take and bake smoked oysters, roasted oyster kits, cheesy crab potatoes, milk bread rolls, and much more, perfect as appetizers or later in the day when you want a light dinner.
-Their farmers markets boots are offering a special pre-order period for Tuesday and Wednesday markets before Thanksgiving.
-Order by Sunday Nov.
-21 for Tuesday orders, Monday Nov.
-22 for Wednesday orders.
-View their menu here
+Their farmers markets booths offer a pre-order period before the holiday.
+2023 menu coming soon.

 Image source: Catering Works